sergiocollado/potpourri/Notes_on_linux.md

 REFERENCES:

-references are labels associated to commit's SHA hash value.
+References are labels associated to commit's SHA hash value.
 The reference **master** points to the master branch.
 A branch label points to the latest commit in a brach, its tip. actually branch labels are implemented only as refereces to given commits. the referenes are stored in the .git/refs directory. local branch references are in the .git/refs/heads directory.

 **NOTE**: The _**“master”**_ branch in Git is not a special branch.
 It is exactly like any other branch.
 The only reason nearly every repository has one is that the git init command creates it by default and most people don’t bother to change it.